Special Program in Law

 • Attend the SPinL End of the Year Event – spring every year

-• Meet with Pre-Law Advisor annually
+• Meet with a Pre-Law Advisor annually (within the office of Pre-Professional Advising)

 Service

-• Volunteer at UConn Law School Fair and Frontiers in Undergraduate Research (minimum of one hour each, one time each, before graduation)
+• Volunteer at UConn Law School Fair and Frontiers in Undergraduate Research (minimum of one hour each, one time each, before graduation) OR;

 • Help with Open House Pre-Law presentation in either fall or spring (minimum of one hour, one time before graduation)